 - RF allows sealing progressively the small vessels minimizing bruises.

 - It is safe because there is virtually no risk of burning, unlike laser.

 - The observed rapid healing of the incision would be attributed to very limited diffusion of the produced heat.

 - RF doesn’t produce an inclusion cyst and it is a definite advantage (incidence reported up to 20% with the use of scalpel).

-The CO2 laser or the Erbium laser is used if necessary in addition:
+The CO2 laser or the Erbium laser is used if necessary also: